Damaged Hair Care Tips to Repair and Restore Your Hair Fast

 Overwashing, rough brushing, or tight hairstyles can harm hair over time.

 Example: Brushing wet hair aggressively can lead to breakage.
+Using the Best Hair Brushes designed for detangling can help reduce damage and keep strands healthy.

 Signs of Damaged Hair